afilbert/valheim-toggle-movement-mod/README.md

 ## Features

 * Sprint (Run) functions as a toggle
+  * Can be overridden to alternatively use assigned key (default is T) to toggle on/off sprinting
 * Auto-sneak is now possible
 * Auto-run/sneak now follows look direction by default
   * Can be overridden to detach look direction when assigned key is held (default is CapsLock)